mspnp/aks-baseline/07-bootstrap-validation.md

    az aks nodepool show -n npuser01 --cluster-name $AKS_CLUSTER_NAME -g rg-bu0001a0008 --query nodeImageVersion
    ```

-   > Typically, base node iamges doesn't contain a suffix with a date (i.e. `AKSUbuntu-2204gen2containerd`).
+   > Typically, base node images don't contain a suffix with a date (i.e. `AKSUbuntu-2204gen2containerd`).
 If the `nodeImageVersion` value looks like `AKSUbuntu-2204gen2containerd-202402.26.0` a SecurityPatch or NodeImage upgrade has been applied to the AKS node.

-   > The AKS nodes are configured to automatically receives weekly image updates including security patches, kernel and other node related stuff.
-AKS cluster version won't be automatically updated since production cluster should be manually updated after testing in lower environments.
+   > The AKS nodes are configured to receive weekly updates automatically which include security patches, kernel updates, and node images updates.
+The AKS cluster version won't be updated automatically since production clusters should be updated manually after testing in lower environments.

-   > Node image updates are shipped on a weekly default cadence.
-The maintenance window of this AKS cluster for node image updates is configured every Tuesday at 9PM.
-If that node image is released out of this maintenance window, the nodes will catchup on the following ocurrence.
-AKS nodes that require to be more frequently updated could consider changing its auto-upgrade channel to `SecurityPatch` and configure a daily maintenance window.
+   > Node image updates are shipped on a weekly cadence by default.
+This AKS cluster is configured to have its maintenance window for node image updates every Tuesday at 9PM.
+If a node image is released outside of this maintenance window, the nodes will be updated on the next scheduled occurrence.
+For AKS nodes that require more frequent updates, consider changing the auto-upgrade channel to `SecurityPatch` and configuring a daily maintenance window.

 1. Get AKS `kubectl` credentials.